gruns/furl/API.md

 omdict1D([('and encoded', 'query string too')])
 ```

-Path, Query, and Fragment subcomponents should be decoded.
+Path, Query, and Fragment subcomponents should always be decoded.

 ```python
 >>> f = furl()